BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 * Cropping the images from the top and from the bottom to focus on the road surface.
 This crops off the car dashboard at the bottom of the image and some scene imagery irrelevant for the NN model (trees, far away hills, etc.)
 * Normalizing the data to the range [-0.5, 0.5]

+Left: original image, Right: cropped image focusing on the road.
 ![alt text][imageCenterLaneDriving] ![alt text][imageCropped]

 The preprocessing is part of the NN model itself (see model.py `get_model_nvidia_arch()` lines 41--42).
 Making it a part of the model itself ensures that we have the same preprocessing used for the training/validation also available while driving in autonomous mode using the model.